PowerLoom/docs/docs/build-with-powerloom/devnet/FAQs.md

 ### What is Devnet?
-Devnet is a network environment for developers to test and develop blockchain applications.
-Devnet provides a sandbox environment to test ideas like data dashboards.
-As an individual, you can develop your own snapshotting logic, write the data application and use these snapshots without requiring any consensus on said snapshots from other Snapshotter nodes.
+Devnet is a network for developers to build and test blockchain apps.
+It provides a sandbox environment for experimenting with ideas like data dashboards.
+You can create your own snapshotting logic, write the data application, and use these snapshots without needing consensus from other nodes.

 ### Why do I need to mint a Devnet Slot?
-Minting a no-cost NFT slot on the Sepolia network is necessary to reserve your space on the Devnet and obtain a Slot ID, which is required for setting up your Snapshotter Node.
+Minting a Devnet slot reserves your space on the Devnet and gives you a Slot ID, which is required for setting up your Snapshotter Node.

-### Are any costs associated with minting the no-cost NFT on the Sepolia Network?
+### Are there any costs associated with minting the devnet slot?
-While Sepolia ETH is free on the Sepolia Network (which is a test environment for smart contracts and dApps) and can be obtained from faucets like https://faucet.quicknode.com/drip, transaction costs (gas fees) may apply when conducting transactions on the network, albeit these fees are usually nominal.
+Yes, you require minimal Sepolia-ETH for minting the devnet slot, which can be obtained from faucets like https://faucet.quicknode.com/drip.

-### Where can I mint the no-cost NFT?
+### Where can I mint the Devnet slot?
-To mint a no-cost NFT slot on the Sepolia network, visit the dedicated minting page provided by Powerloom ([https://devnet-mint.powerloom.dev](https://devnet-mint.powerloom.dev/)), connect your wallet that has Sepolia ETH, and follow the instructions to mint your slot.
+To mint a Devnet slot on the Sepolia network, visit this page provided by Powerloom ([https://devnet-mint.powerloom.dev](https://devnet-mint.powerloom.dev/)), connect your wallet that has Sepolia ETH, and follow the instructions to mint your slot.

 ### What is a Snapshotter node?

-Snapshotter peers are participants in the Powerloom network who capture and verify data snapshots.
-Snapshotter nodes, run by Snapshotter peers, generate these snapshots at predetermined intervals or epochs.
+Snapshotter peers are participants in the Powerloom network who run Snapshotter Nodes which capture and verify data snapshots at predetermined intervals or epochs.

-### How to check the Slot ID of your minted NFT and minted slot?
+### How do you check the Slot ID of your minted devnet slot?
 You can locate your Slot ID by visiting the Devnet Dashboard or searching for the transaction hash of your NFT mint on the Sepolia block explorer.
 The Token ID will be listed under "ERC-1155 Tokens Transferred."

 ### What are the system requirements for running the Snapshotter node?